Effects of pornography: Sexual function

 Studies have found no evidence that pornography causes erectile dysfunction, delayed ejaculation, and/or anorgasmia in men, though quality of available evidence is poor.
 It has been proposed that pornography may contribute to sexual dysfunction, however there is little causal evidence of such an effect.
 Another issue is delayed ejaculation, an issue where men may experience a large disconnected sensation between their orgasm and ejaculation.
 Some may experience difficulty achieving ejaculation altogether.
 Overarching research shows little evidence of pornography having any effect on delayed ejaculation.

 In women, there is little evidence for pornography-induced sexual dysfunction.
 The most commonly observed effect is increased anxiety or distress, which may then lead to issues of overall sexual function.
 The most commonly reported issue for women is arousal dysfunction, indicating a difficulty in achieving or maintaining arousal during sexual activity.

 Pornography users are more sexually active (real sex in real life) than the rest of the population.

+A 2021 systematic review of 44 articles within the past 5 years found "that there is little evidence for simplistic narratives in public or scientific spheres that describe pornography use as universally good or bad for sexual functioning outcomes."
+The researchers state "In some situations, pornography use is associated with greater sexual functioning and greater sexual satisfaction, and in other cases it seems to be associated with lower sexual functioning and lower sexual satisfaction," and that "mere pornography use itself was most often not associated with sexual functioning in either direction, but self-reported problematic use of pornography was consistently associated with more sexual functioning problems.

+A 2024 review shows that evidence is lacking for pornography induced sexual dysfunction, but a small percentage of its users might be affected (2-8%).

+A 2026 review shows that simple pornography consumption does not cause erectile dysfunction, the relationship between pornography and ED being much more complex.